ukparliament/weeknotes.data-search/18/index.md

 ### Search

 [Dia](https://twitter.com/DN78) worked on the first draft of the search strategy, vision and the goals.
-The plan is to align them to [Parliament's digital strategy](https://www.parliament.uk/mps-lords-and-offices/offices/bicameral/parliamentary-digital-service/digital-strategy-for-parliament/).
+The plan is to align them to [Parliament's Digital Strategy](https://www.parliament.uk/mps-lords-and-offices/offices/bicameral/parliamentary-digital-service/digital-strategy-for-parliament/).

 Michael wrote [a post about our general approach to search](http://smethur.st/posts/176135866).
 And browse.
 S'ok.
 If reading this is your thing you should read that.
 Definitely.